LeslieLopez25/perfect-mix-react/README.md

 <h1>The Perfect Mix :taco:</h1>

-<h2>A restaurant website built using React and styled components.</h2>
+<h2>A restaurant website built using React and CSS.</h2>

+<p>The Perfect Mix is a restaurant website that is designed to be a fun and easy way to find a variety of food that the restaurant provides.
+It is mobile responsive and has a custom button, separate pages for the different kinds of food the restaurant has, and a gallery section as well.
+This project is all frontend that uses just React JS and CSS to style it. </p>

 ### Link